freeCodeCamp/freeCodeCamp/guide/english/python/input-functions/index.md

  ![:rocket:](//forum.freecodecamp.com/images/emoji/emoji_one/rocket.png?v=2 ":cohete:") [Ejecutar código](https://repl.it/@Brian_RG/Intput)
  [Documentos oficiales](https://docs.python.org/3/library/functions.html#input)

-NOTE: Inside the split() function, we can add the separator for the input, por example, if we want to separate each value by a comma, we should write input().split(",") and so on.
+NOTE: Inside the split() function, we can add the separator for the input, for example, if we want to separate each value by a comma, we should write input().split(",") and so on.

 <a href='https://docs.python.org/3/library/functions.html#input' target='_blank' rel='nofollow'>Official Docs</a>